What our Industrial Revolution lesson plan includes

 The Industrial Revolution lesson plan includes two worksheets: an activity worksheet and a practice worksheet.
+They will both help reinforce the lesson material in different ways.
 Students will complete all of these worksheets on their own.
-You can refer to the guide on the classroom procedure page to determine when to hand out each worksheet.
+You can refer to the guide on the classroom procedure page to determine when to hand out each one.

 For the activity, students will create a timeline of the Industrial Revolution.
 They will use year labels that they cut out and paste onto a separate piece of paper.
 Students will fill in the timeline with relevant inventions and significant events.
-They will then come up with a creative title for their timeline.
-Students may work in pairs for this activity if you would like them to do so.
+Then they will come up with a creative title for their timeline.
+If you want, you can have students work in pairs for this activity.

 IMPORTANT DEVELOPMENTS PRACTICE WORKSHEET